abhirup-toddle/rte-html-sanitizer/README.md

 The purpose of this project is to clean up historical RTE data and ensure that only supported tags and attributes are allowed.

-To run the project, refer to the index.js file.
-This utilizes sanitize-html along with a curated config object (contained in the file itself).
+The index.js file contains everything is required to run the clean up.
+This utilizes sanitize-html along with a custom config object.
+This function will return the cleaned html string.
+This has to be run on each existing html string in the database.

 ## Additional Notes